callmecavs/bricks.js/README.md

 // bind the resize handler
 instance.resize()

-// 'resize' is emitted when resizing has resulted in a new matching `size` object instance.on('resize', size => {
+// 'resize' is emitted when resizing has resulted in a new matching 'size' object instance.on('resize', size => {
   // 'size' is the newly matching size object
   // ...